ncatlab/nlab-content/pages/1/0/9/0/901/content.md

   c_1 \hookrightarrow c_2 \hookrightarrow c_3 \hookrightarrow c_4 \hookrightarrow \cdots
 $$

-of objects in $C$ are regarded to converge to an object in $ind-C$, even if that object does not exist in $C$ itself.
+of objects in $C$ are regarded to converge to an object in $ind C$, even if that object does not exist in $C$ itself.
 Standard examples where ind-objects are relevant are categories $C$ whose objects are finite in some sense, such as finite sets or finite vector spaces.
 Their ind-categories contain then also the infinite versions of these objects as limits of sequences of inclusions of finite objects of ever increasing size.

 Moreover, ind-categories allow to handle "big things in terms of small things" also in another important sense: many [[large category|large categories]] are actually ([[equivalence of categories|equivalent]] to) ind-categories of [[small category|small categories]].
 This means that, while [[large category|large]], they are for all practical purposes controlled by a [[small category]] (see the description of the [[hom-set]] of $ind-C$ in terms of that of $C$ below).
 Such [[large category|large categories]] equivalent to ind-categories are therefore called [[accessible category|accessible categories]].